rann02/Fullstack-test/README.md

-**Create product management server using nodejs (nestjs, expressjs, or other framework) with this criteria:**
+**Create product management server using nodejs ( expressjs, or other framework) with this criteria:**
 **Database (Provide ERD)**

 -   Table products